417 Ross Hall

 “The Sleeping Spectator: Nonhuman Aesthetics in Abbas Kiarostami’s Five,” in Slow Movies, ed.
 Tiago de Luca and Nuno Barradas Jorge, (Edinburgh, Edinburgh University Press, 2016), 231-242.

-Contracted Cinema.
-I am currently writing a book about absence in cinema.
+Absence in Cinema.
+I am currently writing a book about filmic voids.
 My objects of inquiry include films without sound (such as Stan Brakhage’s Window Water Baby Moving), films without imagery (such as Walter Ruttmann’s Weekend), and found-footage films in which pre-existing images are erased (such as Naomi Uman’s Removed).

 Outside the University:

 I enjoy cognac, stand-up comedy, and underground hip-hop.
-I also like watching cheesy 1950s monster movies with my four-year-old son.
+I also like watching cheesy 1950s monster movies with my five-year-old son.